 Among Dr. Morris-Hughes’ other accomplishments: she developed and launched the District’s Enterprise Grants Management System, an online grants management database; and led the District of Columbia to its ranking as the top state (and jurisdiction) in the country for the USDA summer meals program.

-Dr. Morris-Hughes’ career spans for-profit and nonprofit sectors.
+Dr. Morris-Hughes’ career spans the for-profit and nonprofit sectors.
 She has several years of experience in education, program development, evaluation, and compliance.
 She previously served as Assistant Head of School at Septima Clark Public Charter School, the District’s first all-boys charter school.

 Her other appointments include Center Director for the District of Columbia Public Schools; District Director of Programs for Junior Achievement of the National Capital Area; Coordinator of Public Policy for Amazon.com; and Adjunct Professor at Trinity University and at the U.S. Department of Agriculture’s Graduate School.

 Dr. Morris-Hughes is a member of the American Educational Research Association, the National Forum for Black Public Administrators, the Textbook and Academic Authors Association of America, the National Alliance of Black School Educators, National Black MBA Association, and the International Leadership Association, and Alpha Kappa Alpha Sorority, Incorporated.